josephpontin/devops-node-dev-env/README.md

 ### Prerequisites:
 - Install Vagrant.
 - Install VirtualBox.
-- Install Ruby.
-- Install bundle.

 ### To run
-- From inside the folder vagrant102-provisioning, run 'vagrant up'.
+- From inside the folder, run 'vagrant up'.
+- SSH into the virtual machine using 'vagrant ssh'.
+- Move to the app folder using 'cd /app'
+- Run 'npm install'
+- Run 'npm start &'
-- The app should now be running.
-Open your browser and load 'development.local:3000'
+- Open your browser and go to development.local:3000.
+You should see the front page.
-- This should take you to the front page of the app.
+- To run the tests, exit the VM using 'exit' and then enter 'cd environment/spec-tests'/
+- Then run rake spec.
+All tests should pass.